Cuenta bancaria de depósito en garantía

 Escrow Bank Account

-Usually escrow accounts are used to fulfil a tripartite agreement between the parties: the seller, the buyer and a third party (a bank or other organisation providing escrow account services).
-The latter fulfils the function of trustee and guarantor.
+Usually, escrow accounts are used to fulfill a tripartite agreement between the parties: the seller, the buyer, and a third party (a bank or other organization providing escrow account services).
+The latter fulfills the function of trustee and guarantor.

 Process of opening an escrow account

-• drawing up and signing a tripartite contract, the parties to which are the payer (the so-called depositor), the beneficiary (the beneficiary), and the trustee,
+• Preparing and signing a tripartite contract, the parties to which are the payer – the so-called depositor, the beneficiary, and the trustee.

-• the deposit of an agreed amount of money used for the settlement of the financial transaction that is the subject of the contract.
+• Depositing an agreed amount of money used for settling the financial transaction that is the subject of the contract.

-In turn, the bank (trustee) undertakes to ensure the availability of a non-combustible balance by technically blocking the money until the agreed obligations are fulfilled.
+In return, the bank pledges to ensure that a non-inflammable balance will be provided by technically freezing the money until the due commitments are covered.

-An escrow account is a special account for secure settlements between buyer and seller.
-It is also called a conditional account because it automatically transfers from one owner to another when certain conditions occur.
+An escrow account is a special account that settles safely between buyer and seller.
+It is also called a conditional account because it automatically passes from one owner to another under the conditions stated in the contract.

-An escrow agreement can be used to transfer not only money, but also securities and any movable property.
-The intermediary can be not only a bank, but also, for example, a law firm.
-Escrow agreements are also used by companies, for example, when paying for goods and services of partners.
+The escrow agreement can be applied not only to monetary transfers but also to securities and any movable property.
+The intermediary can be a bank, but also, for example, a law firm.
+Escrow agreements are also used by companies, such as when paying for goods and services from partners.

-Escrow is an alternative to a safe deposit box and letter of credit.
-It can be used when you need to buy or sell something expensive , e.g. EMI/PSP licence in Europe
+Escrow is also an alternative to a safe deposit box and letter of credit.
+It can be used in buying or selling something expensive, e.g., EMI/PSP licence in Europe.

 Use of escrow account in international transactions

-2. The Buyer shall deposit the amount specified in the contract into the escrow account.
+2. The buyer deposits an amount as specified in the contract into the Escrow Account.

-3. The seller fulfils the terms and conditions of the contract and sends the required documents to the bank.
+3. The seller fulfills the terms and conditions of the contract and sends the necessary documents to the bank.

-4. The bank gives the seller access to the account or transfers them to the seller’s account.
+4. The bank makes the account available to the seller or transfers them into the account of the seller.

-If the transaction does not go through within the agreed period and the seller fails to submit the necessary documents, the bank closes the account and returns the money to the buyer.
-If the paperwork is delayed, the agreement can be extended, but the bank usually charges an additional fee for this.
+5. In case of failure to execute the deal within an agreed period of time and in case of failure of the seller to provide all the due documents, according to the agreement, the bank closes the account and sends the money back to the buyer.
+If for some reason the documents are sent a bit later, the agreement can be extended, but the bank typically takes some extra fee for that.

-Who owns the money in the escrow account?
+Who is the owner of money in the escrow account?

-By law, until the moment of settlement, the money in the escrow account belongs to the person who deposited it.
-After that, it belongs to the person in whose favour the account was opened.
-The moment of settlement occurs when the seller fulfils the conditions set out in the contract.
+By law, up until the moment of settlement, money that is on the escrow account belongs to a person who deposited it.
+After that moment, it belongs to a person in whose favour the account was opened.
+The moment of settlement is when the seller fills the conditions pointed in the contract.

 Legal support of transactions and escrow account

-International legal entity sale transactions involve significant organisational efforts and are to be managed as full-fledged projects.
-When concluding these transactions and registering rights, there are a number of issues and nuances that the parties must inevitably face and pay attention to.
-Such important issues include, in particular, legal and economic risks, tax consequences of the transaction, terms of validity of the transaction, moment of transfer of ownership, settlement terms and many others.
+International sale transactions of legal entities take great organizational efforts and are to be managed as full-fledged projects.
+While concluding such transactions and registering rights, there are some issues and nuances the parties inevitably have to face and pay attention to.
+Among such important issues are legal and economic risks, tax consequences of the transaction, terms of validity of the transaction, moment of transfer of ownership, settlement terms, and many others.

-There are three parties involved in any such transaction: the buyer, the seller and the escrow agent represented by our company Regulated United Europe.
-Our accountant and transaction attorney monitors the transaction and transfers funds from the escrow account to the seller’s side only after all necessary documents have been signed.
-The essence of settlements through such accounts is that all values from the account are transferred by the escrow agent in favour of one of the parties to the transaction only if it has fulfilled its obligations under the transaction to the other party.
+There are three parties to such a transaction: the buyer, the seller, and the escrow agent represented by our company Regulated United Europe.
+Our accountant and transaction attorney oversee the transaction and transfer funds from an escrow account to the seller’s side only when all needed documents have been signed.
+By the very nature of the settlements on such accounts, all the values of the account shall be transferred by the escrow agent in favour of one of the parties to the transaction only provided that it has fulfilled its obligations in respect to the transaction against the other party.

-In the world practice escrow accounts are used on a par with such instruments as letter of credit or safe deposit box.
+In world practice, the escrow accounts are used on a par with such instruments as a letter of credit or safe deposit box.

-The use of an escrow account allows the parties to an obligation (transaction) to ensure the fulfilment of their obligations and minimise their risks of the failure of the transaction or the possibility of fraud by one of its parties.
+The escrow account will allow parties to an obligation, or transaction, to secure the performance of their obligations and limit their risks due to the failure of the transaction or because of fraud on the part of one of its parties.

-This account is convenient and does fulfil its primary function of providing adequate security for the obligations of the main contract.
-The escrow account agreement is a secondary contract to the main contract, because it is concluded only after the parties have come to an agreement on the main contract.
-The use of this agreement is possible in different business spheres and in any transactions: in the purchase and sale of property, residential and non-residential premises, aircraft, yachts and any intellectual assets and legal entities, in mergers and acquisitions of companies, in any international contracts.
+This account is convenient and does satisfy its principal purpose of affording adequate security for the obligations of the main contract.
+Since it is concluded only after the parties have reached an agreement on the main contract, the escrow account agreement is a secondary contract to the main contract.
+The use of this Agreement is possible within various business spheres and in any transactions: in purchase and sale of property, residential and non-residential premises, aircraft, yachts, and any intellectual assets and legal entities; in mergers and acquisitions of companies; in any international contract.

 Why do you need an escrow account with a bank?

-There are three parties to this account: the buyer (the depositor), the seller (the beneficiary), and the bank (the intermediary).
-The buyer wants to buy something, but does not trust the seller; the seller wants to sell something, but does not trust the buyer.
-They make a contract of sale, then go to the bank and make the following agreement:
+There are three parties to this account: the buyer—the depositor, the seller—the beneficiary, and the bank as the intermediary.
+The buyer wants something but doesn’t necessarily trust the seller; the seller wants to sell but doesn’t necessarily trust the buyer.
+They make a contract of sale then go to the bank and make the following agreement:

-Once the agreement has become effective, there are three possible developments:
+Once the agreement has come into effect, there are three possible developments:

-1. The seller has provided evidence of fulfilment of the transaction as stipulated in the contract.
-In this case, the bank transfers the entire amount from the escrow account to the seller’s account.
+1. The seller has provided evidence of the performance or execution of the deal in accordance with the terms specified in the contract.
+In such a scenario, the bank pays the entire amount from the escrow account to the account of the seller.

-2. The seller has failed to fulfil its obligations or the time specified in the contract has expired.
-The bank transfers the entire amount from the escrow to the buyer’s account, i.e. returns.
+2. The seller has failed to perform or the timeframe had already elapsed, as specified in the contract.
+In that scenario, the bank transfers the entire amount from the escrow to the buyer’s account, i.e., returns.

-In case of partial fulfilment of obligations with subsequent termination of the agreement, the bank will still return the entire amount to the buyer – the seller can only achieve partial payment through the court.
+If the agreement was partially executed with subsequent unilateral termination, the bank will also return the total amount to the buyer—the seller will be able to achieve only partial payment through the court.

-The bank or escrow agent charges a fee, usually up to 1% of the amount placed in the account.
+This typically would have a charge from the bank or escrow agent up to 1% of the amount placed in that account.

 When is an escrow account used?

-An escrow account is opened for large transactions in two cases:
+An escrow account will be opened in two cases for big transactions:

-2. When a long period of time elapses between the day of payment and the receipt of the goods, completion of the transaction or fulfilment of the service.
+2. When there is a significant time gap between the date of making payment and receiving the goods, completion of transaction or delivering the service.

 There are three parties involved in escrow account transactions: the depositor, the beneficiary, and the escrow agent.
 The depositor is the person who opens the escrow account, the buyer.
 The beneficiary is the one who will receive the money if he or she fulfils the terms of the transaction.
 The escrow agent is the bank where the parties open the account.